University of Surrey

 9am - 5pm

-The course will present the underlying theories and signal processing techniques required for video coding in an accessible manner together with practical exercises involving state-of-the-art video encoding and streaming tools.
-The course is partly based on a MSc module taught at the University of Surrey.
+This course will present the underlying theories and signal processing techniques required for video coding in an accessible manner together with practical exercises involving state-of-the-art video encoding and streaming tools.

 - Information theory

 - Transform coding